 Royal Haskoning (Ellis ten Dam)

 Royal Haskoning is an independent international engineering consultancy leading the way in sustainable development and innovation.
-Operating globally, the organisation is involved in vital activities for the smooth functioning of society across the public and private sectors.
-The themes for discussions with all IADP partners include campus-level co-creation, cooperation between public and private organisations and knowledge institutes, sustainability, and the energy transition, spanning from regional levels to estate portfolios and individual buildings.
+Operating globally, the organisation is engaged in vital activities that support the smooth functioning of society across the public and private sectors.
+The themes for discussions with all IADP partners include campus-level co-creation, cooperation between public and private organisations and knowledge institutes, sustainability, and the energy transition, spanning regional levels, estate portfolios, and individual buildings.
 IADP-representatives of Royal Haskoning are Ellis ten Dam and Floortje Jansen: Ellis.ten.dam@rhdhv.com / + 31 6 53 31 92 60 and Floortje.jansen@rhdhv.com / + 31 6 27 61 86 39.

 Schiphol Area Development Company – SADC (Pieter Dijckmeester)

 SADC (Schiphol Area Development Company N.V.) develops high-quality, accessible (inter)nationally competitive business locations in the Amsterdam Metropolitan Area.
-ADC was established in 1987 by public and private sector parties eager to utilise the economic potential of the city and airport by joining forces and hence strengthen the region’s competitive position both domestically and internationally.
+ADC was established in 1987 by public- and private-sector parties eager to utilise the economic potential of the city and airport by joining forces, thereby strengthening the region’s competitive position both domestically and internationally.
 The IADP representative of Schiphol Area Development Company is Pieter Dijckmeester.
 Contact details: p.dijckmeester@sadc.nl / +31 652 648 589.

 Scott Brownrigg (Thijs Karrenbeld)